 Syndromes inherited in an X-linked recessive pattern generally only affect males.
 Males only have one X chromosome, and so one copy of a gene mutation on it causes the syndrome.
 Females, with two X chromosomes, only one of which will be mutated, are not likely to be affected.

-What are the main symptoms of Craniofrontonasal syndrome (CFNS)?
+what are the main symptoms of Craniofrontonasal Syndrome?

 Premature closure of the bones of the skull, as it is developing, causes most of the unique facial and head characteristics of the syndrome.